Fairfield, Idaho: Education

 The public schools are operated by Camas County School District #121, headquartered in Fairfield.
 Camas County High School is the district's flagship school, located on Soldier Road in central Fairfield.

 Recreation

 The Soldier Mountains and Smoky Mountains of the Sawtooth National Forest (Fairfield Ranger District) are north of the village, offering many outdoor recreational opportunities.
 The Soldier Mountain ski area, established in 1948, is 12 mi north of the village.
 The Snowkiting area, known around the world as one of the top destinations for this extreme sport, is 16 mi west of the village.
 The Sun Valley ski resort is approximately 45 highway miles (70 km) northeast, up the Big Wood River Valley along State Highway 75, the Sawtooth Scenic Byway.
 The western end of the Magic Reservoir is 10 mi east of Fairfield, and the Silver Creek fly fishing stream is about 30 mi east of the village.

 Climate

 Fairfield experiences a continental climate (Köppen Dsb) with cold, snowy winters and hot, dry summers.

-In Popular Culture

-The city was featured in a season two episode of The X-Files entitled "Fearful Symmetry", in which an investigation at a fictitious zoo takes place.
-While the episode is set in Fairfield, it was, like many in the series, filmed in British Columbia, Canada.